varigence/docs/bimlflex/adf-deployment/landing-area.md

 ## Detailed Configuration

-Depending to the *System Type* of the `Staging Area`, the `Landing Area` can be configured as either a group of database tables or a blob storage.
+Depending to the *System Type* of the Staging Area, the Landing Area can be configured as either a group of database tables or a blob storage.
-The below table for outlines the supported Landing Area configurations for each supported `Staging Area`.
+The below table for outlines the supported Landing Area configurations for each supported Staging Area.

 | Staging Area System Type      | Connection Type     | Table Based | Blob Storage |
 | ----------------------------- | ------------------- | ----------- | ------------ |